Sports Broadcasting School Program Information

 Bachelor's Degree in Sports Communication

 Students pursuing bachelor's degrees in sports communication study the full spectrum of communications activities as they relate to the sports industry, including broadcasting, journalism, public relations, media management and marketing.
-Foundational courses in sports communication and rhetoric accompany courses in journalism, photography, audio and video production, mass media and writing.
+Courses in sports communication and rhetoric accompany those in journalism, photography, audio and video production, mass media and writing.
+Students gain skills in post-production, Web and multimedia graphics, animation and nonlinear editing.
+These programs also provide real-world experience through on-campus radio, television and newspaper positions, as well as internships with regional and national media outlets, sports teams or other professional organizations.
+Coursework may include:

 - Sports writing and reporting